Glokc0ma/SD-Maid-Pro/AppCleaner.md

 # AppCleaner
 The AppCleaner scans for **expendable** files.
-Files that expedendable should fullfil the following criteria:
+Files that are expedendable should fullfil the following criteria:
 * App automatically recreates them if necessary
 * Deleting them does not cause errors within an app
 * No user created information must be lost (e.g. a picture taken with the camera is "user created").

-This generally includes all official cache locations (`<pkg>/cache/`) as well as uncommon cache locations (due to non-standard directory naming or location) and specific directories that have been manually added to SD Maids databases.
+This generally includes all official cache locations (i.e. `/data/data/<pkg>/cache/` and `/<sdcard>/Android/data/<pkg>/cache/`) as well as uncommon cache locations (due to non-standard directory naming or location) and specific directories that have been manually added to SD Maids databases.

 The AppCleaner works on a per App basis, meaning that any file it checks is related to a known installed app.
 This is in contrast to the SystemCleaner which is generally unaware of any app<->file relation.